Microfibre cleaning: to help keep your cloths like new.

 Rinse clean with fresh water and then add them with the rest of the cloths to the washing machine.

 Add the Microfibre Wash to the detergent dispenser.
 The amount of cloths you have to clean will depend on how much of the wash you need to use.
-Our wash is a very strong concentrate - when we clean around 30 to 40+ cloths we use only 40 to 60 mls of the wash.
+This wash is a very strong concentrate - when we clean around 30 to 40+ cloths we use only 40 to 60 mls of the wash.
 If you're only cleaning 5 to 10 cloths, 20 mls will be fine.

 It's critical that you NEVER add a Fabric Softener!
 This gear will fill up the special fibres so they stop absorbing and effectively kill your microfibre!
 Likewise don't add bleach or Napisan.
 This wash will do a better cleaning job and won't damage the material like these others can.